 Nicky Hardy Holistics

-Hi there!
-My name is Nicky and I work from a relaxing treatment room at my home in Bury St Edmunds, I offer Reflexology, Reiki and Indian Head Massage therapies as well as Hopi Ear Candling.
+Hi, my name is Nicky and I work from a calm, relaxing treatment room at my home in Bury St Edmunds, I offer Reflexology, Reiki and Indian Head Massage therapies as well as Hopi Ear Candling.
 Bury St Edmunds is easy to access from the A14 and is not far away from Elmswell, Thurston, Thetford, Newmarket, Stowmarket, etc. I live near the hospital and Hardwick Heath.

 I look forward to meeting you and finding out how I can help you feel better x